The Brauer Group of $\mathscr{Y}_0(2)$: The 2-primary torsion

 \section{The 2-primary torsion}

-\subsection{The 2-Local Spectral Sequence}
+\subsection{The 2-local spectral sequence}

-\begin{notation} Throughout this section $S$ will denote a connected, regular noetherian $\Z[1/2]$-scheme.
-Furthermore, given an abelian group $M$, we write $M_{(2)}:=M\otimes_\Z\Z_{(2)}$, where $\Z_{(2)}$ denotes the integers localized at the prime $(2)$. \end{notation} The goal of this section is to compute ${}_2\Br(\eey_0(2)_S)$, the $2$-primary torsion in the Brauer group of $\eey_0(2)$ over $S$.
-As in Section \ref{sect:p>=3 torsion, p invertible}, our main tool for doing so will be the Hochschild-Serre spectral sequence associated to the $C_2$-cover $\eey(2)\to\eey_0(2)$.
-Localized at the prime $2$, this is the spectral sequence
+\begin{notation} Throughout this section, $S$ will denote a connected, regular noetherian $\Z[\frac{1}{2}]$-scheme.
+Furthermore, given an abelian group $M$, we write $M_{(2)}:=M\otimes_\Z\Z_{(2)}$, where $\Z_{(2)}$ denotes the integers localized at the prime $(2)$. \end{notation}

+The goal of this section is to compute $\leftindex_2{\Br}(\eey_0(2)_S)$, the $2$-primary torsion in the Brauer group of $\eey_0(2)$ over $S$.
+As in Section~\ref{sect:p>=3 torsion, p invertible}, our main tool for doing so will be the Hochschild--Serre spectral sequence associated to the $C_2$-cover $\eey(2)\to\eey_0(2)$.
+Localized at the prime $(2)$, this is the spectral sequence

-The relevant part of its $E_2$-page is pictured in Figure \ref{fig:2-SS take i}.
+The relevant part of its $E_2$-page is pictured in Figure~\ref{fig:2-SS take i}.